bdarboe/Ops401/seattle-ops-401d1: Reading 06.md

 Get-FileHash C:\path\to\file.iso

-In MacOS, we run the following commands for MD5, SHA-1, and SHA-256 hashes: md5 /path/to/file
+In MacOS, we run the following commands for MD5, SHA-1, and SHA-256 hashes: md5 /path/to/file,
-shasum /path/to/file
+shasum /path/to/file,
-shasum -a 1 /path/to/file
+shasum -a 1 /path/to/file, and
 shasum -a 256 /path/to/fi

-In Linux we run the following commands. md5sum /path/to/file sha1sum /path/to/file
+In Linux we run the following commands. md5sum /path/to/file, sha1sum /path/to/file, and
 sha256sum /path/to/file

 MD5, SHA-1, and SHA-256 are different hash functions, SHA-256 has been known to be the most reliable and recommended.